i-machine-think/machine-tasks/README.md

 A dataset proposed in [[3]](https://arxiv.org/abs/1805.01445) to evaluate a model's ability to generalise on a simple symbol rewriting task.

+## Palindrome

+A dataset to check longer term memory capabilities.

 ## References
 \[1\] Brenden M. Lake and Marco Baroni.
 Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks, 2017. <br />
 \[2\] Adam Liška, Germán Kruszewski, and Marco Baroni.
 Memorize or generalize? searching for a